 Campus "Pastoral Counselors" and Campus "Professional Counselors," when acting as such, are not considered to be a Campus Security Authority and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
+Parkland College is not required to issue a Timely Warning with respect to crimes reported to a pastoral or professional counselor.

-Counselors are defined as:
+Counselors in these roles are defined as follows: